gofr-dev/gofr/docs/quick-start/observability/page.md

 * Observes the response time for Redis commands

 {% /table %}

+For example: When running application locally, you can access /metrics endpoint on port 2121 from: [http://localhost:2121/metrics](http://localhost:2121/metrics)

   GoFr also provides supports to create requirement specific metrics using [custom metrics](/docs/advanced-guide/publishing-custom-metrics).